passef-dev/yagi-antenna-design/README.md

 Designed, simulated, constructed, and tested a 3-element Yagi antenna tuned for the FM broadcast band, targeting 98.3 MHz.
-Built as part of a 4-person team (ESET 355, Group 14) — my primary contributions were NEC modeling and VNA measurement and tuning
+Built as part of a 4-person team — my primary contributions were
+NEC modeling and VNA measurement and tuning

 ## What it does